 angry group of wasps and takes Stretch along with him.

-Prior Earth/Earth-0 = The history of the Yellow Wasp of the prior Earth-0 is thought to be largely similar to his Earth-Two counterpart.
-During the 1960's, he determined that Ted Grant and Wildcat were one in the same.
+Prior Earth/Earth-0 = The 1940's history of the Yellow Wasp of the prior Earth-0 is thought to be largely similar to his Earth-Two counterpart.
+On this Earth, during the 1960's, he determined that Ted Grant and Wildcat were one in the same.
 After learning that Ted Grant was the father of a newborn son, the Yellow Wasp kidnapped the child and disappeared.
 Neither the Wasp nor Wildcat's son Jake have been seen since (revealed in Secret Origins vol. 2 #50).
 Their ultimate fate remains unknown.
 In the 1990's, a new Wasp, the Killer Wasp, emerged as a member of the revived Injustice Society.
 This criminal, who claims to be the son of the original Yellow Wasp, has been mutated to have a variety of insect like powers including diaphanous wings and a blasting sting.
 The Killer Wasp claimed that Jake was raised by the Yellow Wasp as his own and, feeling spurned, the Killer Wasp had slain them both in a jealous rage.
 Whether this is true remains to be seen.

-Powers and Abilities: The exact nature of the Yellow Wasp's powers are unclear.
+The exact nature of the Yellow Wasp's powers are unclear.
 He possess mechanical wings that allow a tight control of aerial motion and a mask that allows him to see in a wider spectrum than humans.
 He also possess a wide array of Wasp-based equipment, including a Waspmobile and stinger guns containing a variety of toxic compounds.
 His control of the his wasps seems more chemical than telepathic and Wildcat has noticed that the Wasp is constantly coated with a fluid that seems to prevent the wasps from sting him as they sting his victims.

-Weaknesses and Limitation: The limits of the Yellow Wasp's strength, longevity or speed are unknown.
+The limits of the Yellow Wasp's strength, longevity or speed are unknown.
 Psychologically, the Wasp is notoriously brutal and cruel, slaying his henchmen at the first sign of disobedience.